 You can read what I found here: A simple ratio beats the world’s best value funds.

 How can you profit?

-PS You can sign up for the screener and / or the newsletter here: Join today
+PS You can sign up for the screener and / or the newsletter here: Sign up right now!

 PPS Why not sign up now while it is still fresh in your mind.
-If you are not 100% happy we give you your money back, no questions asked!
+If you are not 100% happy you get your money back, no questions asked!